AmyMialeeMods/mialeemisc/README.md

 # Mialee Misc

+## Replaced by Mialib and will no longer be updated

 ## Features
 - Custom Item Group system, allows item groups with cycling display icons.
 - StatusEffect and DamageModifierStatusEffect classes with public constructors.